• Skip to primary navigation

 Montbell Tachyon Jacket Review

-I’ve never owned a wind shirt/jacket before and so the Montbell Tachyon Jacket was a new and exciting thing for me to test out.
-This jacket was a part of my Continental Divide Trail gear, and it accompanied me the entire length of the trail.
+I’ve never owned a wind shirt or jacket before, so the Montbell Tachyon Jacket was a new and exciting thing for me to test out.
+This jacket was part of my Continental Divide Trail gear, and it accompanied me the entire length of the trail.

 The Specs